High School Juniors and Seniors

 A) Only if you qualify for a High School Scholarship or earn an In College Scholarship (ICS) will you receive all or partial tuition assistance.

 Q) If I join AFROTC, can I be a pilot?

 A) YES – If you qualify.
-Det 720 has commissioned officers in every USAF career field.
+Det 720 has commissioned officers in every USAF and USSF career field.
 PSU has historically had a high Rated Categorization (flying jobs) selection rate.
-Flying jobs are offered by needs of the USAF.
+Flying jobs are offered by needs of the Department of the Air Force.